learningequality/kolibri-docs/docs/manage/resources.rst

 To update a channel to its latest version and import new resources into Kolibri, follow these steps.

 #.
 Click the :guilabel:`MANAGE` button for the channel you want to update.
 #.
 When a new channel version is available, you will see the notification.
-Click the :guilabel:`VIEW CHANGES` button.
+Click the *View changes* link.

     .. figure:: /img/view-changes.png
       :alt: